Cultivating a Productive Partnership with Your Grants Administrator

 Shifting from “Either/Or” to “Both/And” Thinking: A Powerful Approach for Research Career (and Life) Success

-Sheila Cherry, PhDcareer success, collaboration, productivity, research leadership, research success, strategic visionLeave a Comment
+CareerVoltcareer success, collaboration, research leadership, research success, strategic visionLeave a Comment

 Scientific and health research lends itself to viewing the world in either/or perspectives: data either refute or support a particular hypothesis, sometimes based on statistical tests that indicate “different or not different”.
 However, it can be distressing when data don’t fit into tidy boxes, and might even create uncertainty in how to move forward.
 Like with research outcomes, many situations … Read More